FeezyHendrix/FeezyHendrix/README.md

 ### Technology Stacks
 - Language: Typescript, Rust, Python, Golang
-- Messaging: Redis, RabbitMQ
+- Messaging: Redis, RabbitMQ, Kafka
-- DBMS: PostgreSQL, MongoDB
+- DBMS: PostgreSQL, MongoDB, MySQL
-- Infrastructure: Docker
+- Infrastructure: Docker, K8s, Traefik, Nginx

 #### The only way to make sense of change is to plunge into it, move with it, and join the dance.